2023 Best Mental & Social Health Services Schools in Minnesota

 Top 10 Best Mental & Social Health Services Schools

-The excellent programs at University of Minnesota - Twin Cities helped the school earn the #2 place on this year’s ranking of the best mental and social health services schools in Minnesota.
-Located in the city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.
+The excellent programs at Bethel University Minnesota helped the school earn the #3 place on this year’s ranking of the best mental and social health services schools in Minnesota.
+Located in the suburb of Saint Paul, Bethel University Minnesota is a private not-for-profit school with a small student population.

 On average, mental health services graduates from Metro State take out $47,112 in student loans while working on their degree.

-Minnesota State University - Mankato did quite well in this year’s ranking of the best schools for mental and social health services students.
-It came in at #6 on the list.
-Minnesota State Mankato is a large public school located in the small city of Mankato.
+Minnesota State University - Mankato ranked #6 on this year’s Best Mental & Social Health Services Schools in Minnesota list.
+Minnesota State Mankato is a fairly large public school located in the city of Mankato.

 The average amount in student loans that mental health services majors at Minnesota State Mankato take out is $28,000.

-With a ranking of #8, Northwest Technical College did quite well on this year’s best schools for mental and social health services students.
-NTC is a small public school located in the remote town of Bemidji.
+Northwest Technical College did quite well in this year’s ranking of the best schools for mental and social health services students.
+It came in at #8 on the list.
+NTC is a small public school located in the town of Bemidji.

 Saint Mary’s University of Minnesota did quite well in this year’s ranking of the best schools for mental and social health services students.
 It came in at #9 on the list.
-Located in the town of Winona, SMU MN is a private not-for-profit college with a small student population.
+Located in the distant town of Winona, SMU MN is a private not-for-profit college with a small student population.

 Read full report on Mental & Social Health Services at Saint Mary’s University of Minnesota